Fort Leney Novice Chase

-The Fort Leney Novice Chase, currently ran as the Neville Hotels Novice Chase, is a Grade 1 National Hunt steeplechase in Ireland.
+The Fort Leney Novice Chase, currently run as the Racing Post Long Distance Novice Chase, is a Grade 1 National Hunt steeplechase in Ireland.
 It is run over a distance of 3 miles (4,828 metres) at Leopardstown and during its running there are 17 fences to be jumped.
-It takes place annually during the Christmas Festival meeting, usually on 29 December.
+It takes place annually during the Christmas Festival meeting.

 The race was previously run as a Grade 3 and Grade 2 race, before being awarded Grade 1 status in 2003.
 The 2014 race was run as the Topaz Novice Chase.
+From 2015 to 2013 it was sponsored by Neville Hotels and usually took place on 29 December.
+In 2024 the Racing Post took over the sponsorship and the race was moved to Saint Stephen's Day.